 I slice loaves of French bread crosswise and lay the slices on the oven rack to toast, good for dipping in rich brown gravy.

-Dasha slices the meatloaf, the pieces hold together like they’re supposed tom she lays the slices on platters.
+Dasha slices the meatloaf, lays them on platters.

 There are serving bowls of shredded Parmesan, Reggiano, Asiago on the table for those who want a bit of cheese on the meatloaf or in the mashed potatoes.

 Sloane, “Wow, smells good in here, onion in the meatloaf, garlic mashed, ghee and Tonkatsu.”

 “We have three excellent chefs already, I like being spoiled by them,” she pours herself a glass of wine and plops at the table.

 The others file in, Kota B handles the children’s table, We lay out platters of meatloaf, three bowls of mashed, two more with the vegetables and two more with slices of bread just toasty but not browned.